What Is a “Presumptive” Service Connection?

 Most exposure can be established with evidence of your service location and dates.
 Pictures are powerful evidence can help win a case.
 Many Veterans exposed to Agent Orange during the Vietnam conflict have struggled to prove their exposure due to poor record-keeping at the time.
 Many of these claims have been won based on pictures, letters, and even memorabilia.

 Because of all these challenges in proving a presumptive claim, we highly recommend giving VA Claim Pros a call today.
-Let us help you with the relevant medical evidence to help support your VA disability claim.
-For answers to some commonly-asked questions, please visit our Faq’s page.
+Let us help you develop accurate medical evidence that can help support your VA disability claim.
+For answers to some commonly asked questions, please visit our FAQ page.